Eternal Truths vs. Political Powers : Mark 14:53–63

 The Jewish high priest, Caiaphas, wasn’t just a spiritual leader.

-He was a political figurehead who led the Jewish Elders Council, which balanced Roman expectations with Jewish tradition.
+He was also a political figurehead who led the Jewish Elders Council, which balanced Roman expectations with Jewish tradition.

 The Jewish Council’s authority was tolerated by Rome, but only as long as it kept the peace.